Network Topology

 Blue Color: Standalone/Unsecured Network/NIPR

-Red Color: Private Network/Offline/SCIF/SIPR/Intranet
+Red Color: Airgap/Private Network/Offline/SCIF/SIPR/Intranet

 Domain Server Qty.11/1//1/